cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 ### And then?

-We will run the production on the cluster using
+We will run the production on the cluster using the lstanalyzer account with:

 ```
 lstmcpipe -c lstmcpipe_config.yml -conf_lst lstchain_config.json